solliancenet/Azure-Machine-Learning-Dev-Guide/model-deployment/deployment-target-options.md

 ## Local web service

 Deploy locally to quickly test your model image (Docker), or for troubleshooting purposes.
 To do this, you must have [**Docker installed**](https://docs.docker.com/install/) on your local machine.
-Docker must be running before you deploy a local web service.
+Make sure Docker is running before you deploy a local web service.
 This is the recommended compute target if you have problems deploying a model to Azure Kubernetes Service (AKS) or Azure Container Instances (ACI).

-Local web service deployments are not supported for production scenarios.
+Please note that local web service deployments are unsupported for production workloads.
 If you need to deploy to production web services, the recommended target is [AKS](#azure-kubernetes-service-aks) for high-scale production workloads.
 For low-scale, CPU-based workloads, use [ACI](#azure-container-instances-aci).

 The following sample deploys a model (contained in the `model` variable) as a local web service: